-The full 2-year Master of Social Work Program uses a 60 credit-hour structured curriculum, with 30 credit hours of 500 level foundation courses (including field), and 30 credit hours of 600 level advance standing courses (including advanced field).
-The MSW Program requires students to take three elective courses during the advanced year.
-This provides students an opportunity to explore one or more topics of interest to complement and expand the advance generalist concentration.
-The selection of elective courses occurs in consultation with faculty and the academic advisor.
+The MSW Program uses a 60 credit-hour structured curriculum, with 30 credit hours of 500 level foundation courses (including field), and 30 credit hours of 600 level advance courses (including advanced field).
+The MSW Program allows students to take three elective courses during the advanced year.
+This provides students an opportunity to explore one or more topics of interest to complement and expand the advanced generalist concentration.
+The selection of elective courses occurs in consultation with The MSW Program Director, the academic advisor, and the individual student.